 From a risk perspective, growth stocks are considered towards the higher-risk end of the scale.
 They are usually characterised by a medium sized market cap, lack of dividends and heavy investment into their growth.
 Therefore, they are considered a highly speculative investment in comparison with other investments, such as top stocks.

 A value stock is a company stock that is undervalued when compared to its intrinsic value.
 Investors attempt to estimate a company’s intrinsic value by vigorously analysing a company’s fundamentals.
 Therefore, a value stock generally has a good price relative to the company’s success on paper.
-Investors often buy value stocks as they can provide consistent dividend yields and stable growth forecasts.
+Value investors often buy value stocks as they can provide consistent dividend yields and stable growth forecasts.

 The price of a value stock can be undervalued for several reasons, with some contributing to a better motive to buy than others.
 Perhaps the company has a low stock valuation as the industry is becoming less relevant, or it has seen bad press or tighter regulations.
 Given these reasons, there could be little future utility in purchasing a value stock.